 BALRoG

 The Bench for Advanced Liquid Rocket Engine Ground-testing (BALRoG) project aims to develop expertise for TUDSaT in the field of liquid-liquid engines.
-The project includes the construction of a test bench designed to supply propellants to engines up to 3 kN.
-The next step will be the construction of a suitable liquid-liquid engine that can later be used in liquid engine competitions.
-This engine is expected to replace the solid-fuel engine currently used by RAPID for the FRoDO series to reduce the environmental impact of the engine exhaust.
+The project includes the construction of a test bench designed to operate and measure data of engines up to 3 kN.

 Test Bench